rickyc000/sei-project-4/README.md

 * **Time Management:** This being the largest-scale solo project I've worked on, I was pleased with how I structured my time; setting out clear objectives of which tasks I needed to complete and when to achieve my overall objective.

+### Key Learnings

+* **Django REST Framework:** Building this app has allowed me to see the benefits of using this framework to easily build a flexible web API.
+Once the core of the back-end had been built, the admin interface proved to be a powerful tool in allowing me to quickly input data and scale-up the project.

 ### Future Improvements